LF-digitala-kanaler/LFDS/content/components/web/page-content/tables.md

       ##### Banded rows

-      If the contents of your table is such that it you expect the user to want to focus on rows primarily you can help them by adding banded rows.
+      If the contents of your table is such that you expect the user to want to focus on rows primarily you can help them by adding banded rows.
 This gives every second row a light grey background designed to discretely help the user follow the contents of a row.

       If used together with a summary row, the summary row will have a darker nuance of grey than normally.